SammyEnigma/NetSparkle/README.md

 5. Build your project
 6. Create a change log file (markdown format) if needed
 7. Create an installer for your project using tools like `InnoSetup` (Windows), a DMG file (Linux), a .tar.gz file (Linux), or similar.
 More information in the [how updates work](#how-updates-work) section.
-8. Run the app cast generator (see other portions of this readme or `netsparkle-generate-appcast --help` for options): `netsparkle-generate-appcast -b binary/folder -p change/log/folder -u https://example.com/downloads -p https://example.com/downloads/changelogs`
+8. Run the app cast generator (see other portions of this readme or `netsparkle-generate-appcast --help` for options): `netsparkle-generate-appcast -b binary/folder -p change/log/folder -u https://example.com/downloads -l https://example.com/downloads/changelogs`
 9. Upload your files (including any `.signature` or similar files) to the appropriate locations on your server
 10. Do a test run by rebuilding your project with a temporary software version LOWER than the version you just uploaded.
 NetSparkle should check for the update, see there's an update, and go through that process for/with you (depending on if you're using a built-in UI, of course).
 11. Things not working?
 Your first step is to make use of `SparkleUpdater.LogWriter` to see if there is any helpful debug information showing up on the console!